tsosi-org/tsosi-app/backend/tsosi/data/README.md

 - TSOSI needs to require an exhaustive and curated dataset of transfers from the data providers.
 This should not be our work to derive them from whatever data source we are provided with.

-    I believe the idea was to try and work with whatever material the infrastructures could provide (mainly accounting/budget reports) to lessen the amount of work from them.
+    I believe the idea was to try and work with whatever material the infrastructures could provide (mainly accounting/budget reports) to lessen their amount of work.

     We should not be the one to question the provided data.

-- The data preparation process should be a part of TSOSI's platform.
+- The data preparation process should be part of TSOSI's platform.
 The workflow could be something like:

     1. Upload a dataset
     2. Configure the field mapping, basically the underlying `RawDataConfig` object
-    3. Check the input data with config is valid - Required to go further.
+    3. Check the input data against the input config is valid - Required to go further.
     3. OPTIONNAL - Request data enrichment via a button or smthg
     4. OPTIONNAL - Perform manual review
     5. Request ingestion of the prepared and verified dataset